rlerdorf/php7dev/README.md

 $ sudo rm -rf /var/www/phpBB3/install/
 ```

+## Adding Shared Folders

+Add shared folders by adding them to the folders section in the php7dev.yaml configuration file.

+## Toggle Public Network

+By default the vagrant machine will use DHCP to be accessible over the local network.
+This can be disabled in the php7dev.yaml configuration file.

+## Add MySQL databases

+Add the name of the database you want to be created in the databases section of the php7dev.yaml configuration file.

 ## Installing other apps

 For the most part installing almost anything follows the same pattern.
 Download the tarball or zip file to */var/www*.
 Extract, make it owned by **www-data** and find the nginx server config.
 Usually a quick Google search will turn it up.
 If it doesn't, something like: